networknt/light-codegen/README.md

 interact with each other through a module interface/contract defined by schema files.
 The generated project cannot run directly as it's only a small jar file without a main class.
 However its services are enabled by placing the jar file into the classpath of the server.
-For multiple jar files, we recommend creating a folder like /service or /lib within the class path of the server and having it contain all necessary light-hybrid-4j services.
+For multiple jar files, we recommend creating a folder like /service or /lib within the class path of the server and having it contained all necessary light-hybrid-4j services.

 The following will generate a sample light-hybrid-4j service which exposes a hello-world endpoint.